 Turn On Your Town’s Attractions

-What makes your town special?
-Consider highlighting them in your summer school program to make it shine and be fun for the students.
-When you show your town’s fun side and highlight the culture, it becomes more than a camp.
-For example, if your school is near a beach, why not let students experience surfing or have a great beach picnic?
+What interesting features do you have in your town?
+Try to incorporate them into your summer school program to make it shine and be exciting for your students.
+When you have the opportunity to showcase the fun side of your town and focus on the culture, it is more than a camp.
+Think about it – if your school is near a beach, why not have students try surfing or have a great escape on the beach with a picnic?

-After exhausting the pre-summer session, it is time to let students unwind.
+After the stress of the pre-summer session, it is time to relax your students.

-Brainstorm ideas about how to attract students to experience more than just educational stuff.
-Something that matches your city vibes.
-You can set up fun scavenger hunts at historic places.
+Engage with possibilities about how to invite students to do more than just educational things.
+Something that fits the vibe of your city.
+You can plan fun scavenger hunts around downtown or historic sites.

 Think outside the box.
-Think about what makes your city awesome, and build your camp around that.
-Create content (e.g., videos) and show why your city is the perfect place for a summer full of fun and learning.
+Think of what is great about your city, and construct your camp around that.
+Create a video or content and show students why your city presents an ideal opportunity for an adventure pursuing fun and learning this summer.

-Remember, you’re not just running a camp.
-So go ahead and show off what makes your hometown special.
+Remember, you are not just running a camp!
+So go ahead and exhibit what makes your hometown cool.

 Showcase Your Unique Selling Points